-There are also a number of eligibility criteria listed below which must be satisfied before you can confidently offer your investors SEIS or EIS.
+There are also a number of eligibility criteria listed below which must be satisfied before you can confidently apply for SEIS/EIS Advance Assurance and offer your investors tax relief.
 In addition to these, check out a number of lesser known ways companies can qualify for SEIS/EIS.

 The Gross Assets Test

-A company looking to secure SEIS investment must have under £200,000 in gross assets pre-money, whilst those looking to secure EIS investment must have less than £15 million in gross assets pre-money.
+A company looking to secure SEIS investment must have under £350,000 in gross assets pre-money (before April 2023, the limit was £200,000), whilst those looking to secure EIS investment must have less than £15 million in gross assets pre-money.

 The Number of Employees Test